 We have already discussed the need to have various temperature zones with the SPIRE FPU.
 This, combined with the need for two essentially separate instruments in the SPIRE instrument, has dictated the design approach to be taken for the SPIRE structural design.
 Figure 3-6 shows the conceptual design of the FPU structure.
 A single stiff optical bench is used to mount all the subsystems and optical components, including two detector boxes that are thermally isolated from the optical bench on stiff space frames.
 On one side of the bench the components for the common entrance optics and the photometer channel are mounted, and on the other the components for the spectrometer channel.
 Each side of the optical bench has a cover that forms a structural "monocoque" element in the design.
-The integrated instrument box is mounted from the SPIRE optical bench and forms a fixed reference point, the other two are mounted from the two covers and are bipods with flexibility in one direction to allow for any differential thermal contraction during system cool down.
+The integrated instrument box is mounted from the SPIRE optical bench via three thermally isolating supports.
+One of these is directly mounted from the SPIRE optical bench and forms a fixed reference point, the other two are mounted from the two covers and are bipods with flexibility in one direction to allow for any differential thermal contraction during system cool down.